-What if I told you that up until this very moment in your life, you couldn’t have done anything differently than what you have done.
-You couldn’t have went to different college.
+What if I told you that up until this very moment in your life, you couldn’t have done anything differently than what you have done?
+You couldn’t have went to a different school.
 You couldn’t have said no to your current job.
 You couldn’t have been a different person.
 This is what it means to not have free will.

 Our everyday choices we experience are illusions that make us think we are the author of our actions.
 This assumption, that humans can choose what we want, has completely shaped the way our society functions.
 From politics, law, morality, religion and even personal feelings, free will is at the core of almost everything.
-Shouldn’t we all care about this topic?
+But what if this is all one grand fantasy?

 For those of you who are skeptical (which you should be!)
 I encourage you to watch this talk by Sam Harris.
 I would also pick up and read Sam’s short essay on the subject.
 For those of you who are a bit more philosophically sophisticated, I would recommend reading Galen Strawson’s Freedom and Belief who tackles every contending view on the issue.